magus/pixel-art/README.md

 ## TODO

-- cleanup logic in `main.rs` into a separate library function
 - profile performance, can we make it faster?
 - parallelize pixel calculations?
+- cleanup logic in `main.rs` into a separate library function
+- cleanup parameters like palette size, color space partitions, etc. into CLI params

 ## Help

 ### `failed to fetch` `no authentication available`